By Claire Georgiou, Reboot Naturopath, B.HSc ND

-When you cutting up vegetables for a dinner or lunch you can very easily do extra and store in air-tight containers for later use.
+When cutting up vegetables for a dinner or lunch, you can easily do extra and store in air-tight containers for later use.
 You can easily throw them into a soup, use for roasting or add them to a salads.

 These days you can also buy pre-cut vegetables in the supermarket, which can save loads of time while making homemade food without the added preservatives of packaged foods.